minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The United States has seen a dramatic increase in wealth and income gaps in recent decades, with the wealthy and powerful seeking to shape the political environment @skocpol2016koch, alongside the Two-Party system becoming more polarised @polarisation.
+The United States has seen a dramatic increase in wealth and income gaps in recent decades, with the wealthy and powerful seeking to shape the political environment @skocpol2016koch, alongside the Two-Party system becoming more polarized @polarisation.
 The public's perceptions mirror these trends: 84 percent of US residents think that money influences politics excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica[p.~1].